 meta_value will be very slow.
 Even so, you can't index the

-meta_value because they are repeatable, and you also cannot determine its structure.
+meta_value because they are repeatable, and you also cannot determine their structure.

 In short, custom fields are not made for queries.